studersi/test-4/Tutorial-07-README.md

      90 ARGS:message
 ```

 Interesting.
 The *message* parameter was the main contributor to the score of 91.
-Also, the request line of our five requests is `POST /EMail/MailHandler HTTP/1.1`, so this quickly makes it clear that we are dealing with the content related to an e-mail being sent.
-It’s immediately obvious that we can expect to see many more false alarms with just this free text field in our service.
+Also, the request line of our five requests is `POST /EMail/MailHandler HTTP/1.1`, so this quickly makes it clear that we are dealing with content related to an e-mail being sent.
+It’s immediately obvious that we can expect to see many more false alarms from just this text field in our service.
 If we want to suppress the false alarms we have to disable the relevant *core rules* for precisely this path and this parameter.
 Mind you, this means that we are poking holes here and there into our firewall.
 Considering the more than 200 different core rules and the large overall numbers of *XSS* and *SQL injections*, these holes can be justified and are the prerequisite for being able to work with hard limits using the *core rules*.

 We have became familiar with suppressing individual rules for one parameter on a specific path in the previous tutorial.
 Applied to our case, this results in the following *tuning rule* or *ignore rule* for the first rule violation: